nlucasti/pdsnd_github/README.md

 Include bikeshare_2.py for the data analysis and chicago.csv, new_york_city.csv, washington.csv for data analysis

 ### Credits
-Motivated by Udacity's Nanodegree Programming for Data Science
+Motivated by Udacity's Nanodegree Programming for Data Science.
+This course teaches SQL, Python, and Git Version Control pertaining to data science.